Finn Kristensen: Political career

 He started a political career in the municipal councils of Eidanger and Porsgrunn from 1959 to 1971.
 In 1962 he was hired as an instructor in Arbeidernes Opplysningsforbund, where he remained three years.
 During the same period he was a supervisory council member in the Norwegian Confederation of Trade Unions.
 In 1965 he was hired as a county secretary for Telemark Labour Party.
 He was also elected as a deputy representative to the Parliament of Norway from Telemark in 1965, and was subsequently elected to four full terms in 1969, 1973, 1977 and 1981.

 In 1981 Kristensen served as Minister of Industry in the brief Brundtland's First Cabinet.
 His parliamentary seat was filled by Dagfinn Øksenholt and Einfrid Halvorsen.
 When Brundtland's Second Cabinet assumed office in 1986, Kristensen became Minister of Industry and served until the cabinet fell in 1989 (from 1988 the post was called Minister of Trade and Industry).
 When Brundtland's Second Cabinet assumed office in 1990, Kristensen became Minister of Petroleum and Energy.
 He also became head of the Ministry of Trade in September 1992, overseeing a merger with the Ministry of Petroleum and Energy to create the Ministry of Trade and Energy.
 Kristensen headed this ministry until October 1993.

-In between his governmental jobs, Kristensen was the director of T-invest in Notodden from 1985 to 1986, then a director in Statoil from 1989 to 1990.
+In between his governmental jobs, Kristensen was the director of T-invest in Notodden Municipality from 1985 to 1986, then a director in Statoil from 1989 to 1990.
 From 1994 to 2007 he led his own company, F.K.
 Bedriftsutvikling.
 He was also a senior adviser in ABB until 1997.

 Kristensen chaired Telemark Labour Party from 1972 to 1977, and was a national board member of the Labour Party from 1977 to 1981.
 He was a deputy board member of the Norwegian Labour Inspection Authority from 1974 to 1979 and Næringsøkonomisk institutt in 1980.